-You can change the positions and sizes of the windows by using the Window Control buttons above the trackball.
+You can change the positions and sizes of the windows by using the Window Control buttons .
 The min/max button swaps the active window between full screen and quarter size.
 The size/position button moves the active window around the possible positions.
 You make a window active by clicking/touching its header bar.